slbailey/Retrovue/docs/developer/architecture.md

-# 🏗️ Retrovue System Architecture
+# 🏗️ RetroVue System Architecture

-This document describes the current architecture of Retrovue, including the layered design, component relationships, and key architectural patterns.
+This document describes the current architecture of RetroVue, including the layered design, component relationships, and key architectural patterns.

 ## Overview

-Retrovue follows a **Clean Architecture** pattern with clear separation of concerns across multiple layers.
+RetroVue follows a **Clean Architecture** pattern with clear separation of concerns across multiple layers.
 The system is designed to be maintainable, testable, and extensible.
 The current implementation focuses on **MPEG-TS streaming** for IPTV-style content delivery, **FastAPI web interface** for content management, and **Plex integration** for content discovery.

 ## Architecture Layers